-Chapter 21 from the Ama audiobook
+Chapter 21 of Ama

 The room looked to be about twenty feet across, the same in width, and another twenty high.
 An odd feature of the room’s height was that half of it was above a glass ceiling.
 The glass was divided into four sections, each supported by steel beams spanning the entire width of the room.
 In the centre of the room, below the glass ceiling, stood a cream leather recliner chair.